geojeff/busser/README.md

 replacing code in busser's handler exec methods, for cases where counts are used to wait for overall completion.
 See [IcedCoffeeScript](http://maxtaco.github.com/coffee-script/).

-Another build tools treatment to be considered is that in Blossom, released by Erich Ocean (erichocean), https://github.com/fohr/blossom.
-Blossom's build tools take a fresh approach to the way SproutCore frameworks are incorporated, attendant with a refactoring of framework configuration specific to Blossom.
-An abstraction like this might be a good fit for implementation in CoffeeScript, but must be compared to the merits of the fine-grained simple json configuration files, via nconf, now in Busser.

 For coming up to par with Chance, and for adding new features, graphics production and handling may be enhanced by using node.js modules such as node-canvas, to add screen capturing for SproutCore testing and software